joealcorn/laboratory/docs/index.rst

 -  Published all of this information (see :ref:`publishing`)

 For the most part that's all there is to it.
-You'll need to do some work to :ref:`publish your results <publishing>` in order to act on the experiment, but if you've got a metrics solution ready to go it should be easy.
+You'll need to do some work to :ref:`publish your results <publishing>` in order to act on the experiment, but if you've got a metrics solution ready to go it should be straightforward.

 If you need to `control comparison`_, you can do that too.